MrStudios/DeathRun/README.md

 </details>

 ### Sponsoring
-If you want to sponsor this project you can do it by clicking Support button.
+If you want to sponsor this project you can do it by clicking ``Sponsor`` button.
 You can also support us by clicking on the star button on the top of this page.

 ### Used Libraries
 Libraries that is used in this project, most of them are open source libraries.